MicrosoftDocs/entra-docs/docs/verified-id/partner-vu.md

    :::image type="content" source="./media/partner-vu/select-issuers.png" alt-text="Screenshot of the portal section used to choose issuers.":::

-7. Compare the **VUIdentityCard** credential with attributes such as firstname, lastname, number, country or region, gender, birth date, nationality. etc.
+7. Compare the **VUIdentityCard** credential with attributes such as firstname, lastname, number, country, region, gender, birth date, nationality. etc.

    >[!NOTE]
    >Number attribute refers to a national ID.
 For example, the Documento Nacional de Identidad (DNI) in Argentina.